deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/metrics.md

 ---

-The process engine reports runtime metrics to the database that can help draw conclusions about usage, load, and performance of Flowave.
+The process engine reports runtime metrics to the database that can help draw conclusions about usage, load, and performance of Fluxnova.
 Metrics are reported in the database tables `ACT_RU_METER_LOG` and `ACT_RU_TASK_METER_LOG`.
 Single metric entries in `ACT_RU_METER_LOG` consist of a metric identifier, a value as natural number in the Java `long` range that the metric took in a certain timespan and a name identifying the metric reporter.
 Task metric entries in `ACT_RU_TASK_METER_LOG` comprise a fixed-length, pseudonymized assignee value and the point in time it was assigned at.
 There is a set of built-in metrics that are reported by default.

 # Built-in Metrics

 The following table describes the built-in metrics.
-The identifiers of all built-in metrics are available as constants of the class {{< javadocref page="org/finos/flowave/bpm/engine/management/Metrics.html" text="org.finos.flowave.bpm.engine.management.Metrics" >}}.
+The identifiers of all built-in metrics are available as constants of the class {{< javadocref page="org/finos/fluxnova/bpm/engine/management/Metrics.html" text="org.finos.fluxnova.bpm.engine.management.Metrics" >}}.

 <table class="table table-striped">
   <tr>